Two low-barrier crypto prop firms. One built for crypto from day one. Here is how they compare where it counts.

 News Trading and Weekend Holding

-Both firms allow news trading.
-This means you can hold positions through scheduled macro events, central bank announcements, and other high-impact data releases without facing rule-based position closure requirements.
+The firms differ on news trading.
+Velotrade allows it outright: you can hold positions through scheduled macro events, central bank announcements, and other high-impact data releases without rule-based position closure requirements.
+DNA Funded restricts it, with no trading permitted in a window of roughly 5 minutes before and after high-impact news.
+For traders whose edge is built around these releases, that window is a real constraint.

-Velotrade's weekend holding policy is clearly documented as part of its core rule set.
-DNA Funded's policy is consistent with this on reported terms, but should be confirmed directly with the firm before trading through a weekend event.
+Velotrade's weekend holding and unrestricted news policy are clearly documented as part of its core rule set.
+DNA Funded permits weekend holding on reported terms but applies the news window above, so confirm both directly with the firm before trading through a scheduled event.

 Platform: MT5 Flexibility vs DXtrade Specialisation